Upper Austria: Economy

 The Gross domestic product (GDP) of the state was 65.9 billion € in 2018, accounting for 17.1% of the Austria's economic output.
 GDP per capita adjusted for purchasing power was 39,500 € or 131% of the EU27 average in the same year.

+Transport

+Linz Airport is only passenger airport in the state which provide direct routes to some European destinations.
+However, other airports such as Munich Airport, Salzburg Airport and Vienna Airport are also used by air travellers from the state.

 Politics

 The Upper Austrian state constitution defines Upper Austria as an independent state of the democratic Republic of Austria.
 In its constitution, Upper Austria also declares its support for a united Europe that is committed to democratic, constitutional, social and federal principles as well as the principle of subsidiarity, preserves the autonomy of the regions and ensures their participation in European decision-making.
 In its regional constitution, Upper Austria defines its position in Europe as an independent, future-oriented and self-confident region that participates in the further development of a united Europe.

 Like Styria, Upper Austria is a swing state that usually has a signal character in nationwide elections.
 The conservative Austrian People's Party dominates in rural areas, the Social Democratic Party of Austria has its strongholds in the cities of Linz, Wels and Steyr or in the Attnang-Puchheim railroad junction, but the right-wing populist Freedom Party of Austria has also traditionally had a strong presence, for example in the Innviertel.